Definition of SLA (Service-Level Agreement)

-SLA (Service-Level Agreement) defines the level of service that the customer expects from the service provider.
+SLA (Service-Level Agreement) a formal contract or agreement between a service provider and a customer that defines the level of service that the customer expects from the service provider.
 It takes the form of a contract or an internal company agreement.
-SLA parameters are defined using metrics that evaluate and measure the quality or level of service.
+SLA outlines the specific performance metrics, responsibilities, and obligations of both parties, along with the consequences if the agreed-upon service levels are not met.
+SLA parameters are used to measure the quality or level of service.

 - Often used for repeated or continuous services (for example, to connect to the Internet)

-- It is not usually used for one-off services such as legal advice
+- It is not usually used for one-off services such (for example legal advice)

 - The SLA is part of a contract with an external supplier or is an internal company agreement